Has Your Hartford Disability Benefits Claim Been Delayed, Denied, Or Terminated?

 The lawyers at Frankel & Newfield have successfully represented many Hartford disability insurance policyholders in their fight to get or continue receiving their disability benefits.
-We work with clients on Hartford short term disability claims and long term disability insurance claims.
-If your Hartford disability benefit claim has been denied, or if your claim has been terminated, call Frankel & Newfield.
+We work with clients on Hartford short-term disability claims and long-term disability insurance claims.
+If your Hartford disability benefits claim has been denied, or if your claim has been terminated, call Frankel & Newfield.
 This is one battle you don’t want to take on your own, and with Frankel & Newfield, you don’t have to.

 When we are fighting against a disability claim denial from Hartford, particularly when the claim concerns an ERISA policy, we are accustomed to seeing these tactics: